robustml-eurecom/multi-organ-qc/README.md

 You can find other requirements in the ```requirements.txt``` file.

-##  Important notes on data loading and preprocessing
+## :pencil: Important notes on data loading and preprocessing

 ### 1. Loading
 You can choose the folder structure that fits the most for your convenience.
 In our case labels are retrieved by Medical Segmentation Decathlon dataset (MSD), and the segmentations are stored in custom folders corresponding at each UNet to be tested.
 After running a custom script (more info in the `tutorial.ipynb`) the final structure **MUST** be the following: